Swedish Transport Administration

 The agency is a member of the Nordic Road Association.
+For shipping and aviation, it only does planning and purchasing unprofitable traffic.
+Trafikverket does not do practical physical work to construct or maintain roads or railways, because that is done by separate companies which Trafikverket write contracts with and pay.

 History

 A special committee oversaw the effectiveness of the Swedish transport agencies during 2008 and 2009.
 A conclusion was reached that there would be significant gains compared with the then-present situation if a new agency responsible for long-term planning of the transport system for road, rail, maritime and air traffic was formed.
 Preparations started in the autumn of 2009, and the new authority began its work on 1 April 2010.

-It took over all operations of the Swedish Road Administration and the Swedish Rail Administration, as well as parts of the Swedish Maritime Administration, Civil Aviation Administration and the Swedish Institute for Communications Analysis, except that some operations were transferred to new commercial companies.
+It took over all operations of the Vägverket [road administration] and Banverket [rail administration], as well as parts of the Swedish Maritime Administration, Civil Aviation Administration and the Swedish Institute for Communications Analysis, except that some practical operations were transferred to new commercial companies.
 These companies do road and railway building and maintenance, airport operations etc.